-- limited to enrolling in 12 credit hours during the student's first semester at ACU (not including sports or music performance credits) - must be in attendance on the first day of classes - must adhere to the weekly scheduled meetings with the Director of Academic Services or his or her representative - must not earn more than one grade below a C (including W and F) - must have earned a grade point average of 2.0 or above by the end of the student's first semester at ACU
+- Limited to enrolling in 12 credit hours during the student's first semester at ACU (not including sports or music performance credits). - Must be in attendance on the first day of classes. - Must adhere to the weekly scheduled meetings with the Director of Academic Services or representative. - Must have earned a grade point average of 2.0 or above by the end of the student's first semester at ACU.